-4. Designated Director: The Board nominates the Managing Director of BIFPL as the “Designated Director” whose name, designation and address shall be communicated to the Financial Intelligence Unit- India (FIU-IND) in terms of the aforesaid Directions of RBI.
+4. Designated Director: The Board nominates the Managing Director of BMFPL as the “Designated Director” whose name, designation and address shall be communicated to the Financial Intelligence Unit- India (FIU-IND) in terms of the aforesaid Directions of RBI.

-5. Principal Officer: The Vice President, being the Principal Officer of BIFPL, shall be responsible for ensuring compliance, monitoring transactions, and sharing and reporting information as required under the law/regulations.
+5. Principal Officer: The Vice President, being the Principal Officer of BMFPL, shall be responsible for ensuring compliance, monitoring transactions, and sharing and reporting information as required under the law/regulations.
 His name, designation and address shall be communicated to the FIU-IND.

 (a) The Chief Operating Officer (COO) who as part of the ‘Senior Management’ will be responsible for effective implementation of this policy and procedures thereunder. (b) The Head- Internal Audit who will ensure to verify the compliance with KYC / AML Policies and Procedures. (c) The Chief Risk Officer who as part of the ‘Senior Management’ will be responsible for KYC / ALM compliance including legal and regulatory requirements and submit a quarterly audit note and compliance to the Audit Committee of the Board.

-(a) No account is opened in anonymous or fictitious / benami name. (b) No account is opened where BIFPL is unable to apply appropriate Customer Due Diligence (CDD) measures, either due to non-cooperation of the customer or non-reliability of the documents / information furnished by the customer. (c) No transaction or account based relationship is undertaken without following the due CDD procedure. (d) The mandatory information to be sought for KYC / ALM purpose while opening an account and during the periodic updation, is specified. (e) ‘Optional’/additional information is obtained with the explicit consent of the customer during / after the account is opened.
+(a) No account is opened in anonymous or fictitious / benami name. (b) No account is opened where BMFPL is unable to apply appropriate Customer Due Diligence (CDD) measures, either due to non-cooperation of the customer or non-reliability of the documents / information furnished by the customer. (c) No transaction or account based relationship is undertaken without following the due CDD procedure. (d) The mandatory information to be sought for KYC / ALM purpose while opening an account and during the periodic updation, is specified. (e) ‘Optional’/additional information is obtained with the explicit consent of the customer during / after the account is opened.

 9. Customer Due Diligence (CDD) Procedure: For Individuals-

-(a) As directed periodically by RBI / Micro Finance Institutions Network (MFIN), BIFPL will ensure to verify the ‘Proof of Identity’ and ‘Proof of Address’ of each of its clients at the time of obtaining their applications for availing its products / services.
+(a) As directed periodically by RBI / Micro Finance Institutions Network (MFIN), BMFPL will ensure to verify the ‘Proof of Identity’ and ‘Proof of Address’ of each of its clients at the time of obtaining their applications for availing its products / services.
 These verifications will be done by obtaining at least 2 KYC IDs for a client from amongst 4 KYC IDs (namely Aadhaar, Voter ID, Ration Card and MNREGA Job Card suggested by MFIN) which are amongst the Officially Valid Documents (OVD) prescribed by RBI.
 The First (or Primary) KYC ID has to be Aadhaar.
 A client has to submit her self-attested copy of Aadhaar Card as the mandatory Primary Document as Proof of Identity.
-She will have to submit her self-attested copy of either Ration Card or Voter ID Card as the Secondary Document as Proof of Address. (b) The field level officials of BIFPL will verify the photocopies of such OVD with the original ones and certify the fact of so verifying those by noting / signing on the photocopies, with their name and designation. (c) The Primary Applicant (prospective Borrower of BIFPL) should provide the following documentary evidence for her KYC.
+She will have to submit her self-attested copy of Voter ID Card as the Secondary Document as Proof of Address. (b) The field level officials of BMFPL will verify the photocopies of such OVD with the original ones and certify the fact of so verifying those by noting / signing on the photocopies, with their name and designation. (c) The Primary Applicant (prospective Borrower of BMFPL) should provide the following documentary evidence for her KYC.
 Her Co-Applicant will also provide similar types of documentary evidence / photograph for KYC as those of her.

-(i) ID Proof; (ii) Address Proof and (iii) Proof of Age. (d) The required documents shall be obtained as follows. (i) ID Proof- ID proof shall be mandatorily Aadhaar Card. (ii) Address Proof- Either Ration Card or Voter ID Card (iii) Proof of Age- Aadhaar Card (e) Proof of Secondary Applicant- Aadhaar Card and Ration Card or Voter ID card. (f) Additional Documents for enrolment- (i) One recent passport size colour photograph of the Primary Applicant and Co-applicant; (ii) Nominee’s KYC (similar to Primary Applicant) along with one passport size colour photograph and (iii) Nomination form for the purpose of Insurance (applicable if other than secondary applicant). (g) As and when implemented by BIFPL, the e-KYC service of Unique Identification Authority of India (UIDAI) shall be accepted as a valid process for KYC verification as the information containing demographic details and photographs made available from UIDAI as a result of e-KYC process is treated as an ‘Officially Valid Document’ and transfer of KYC data, electronically to BIFPL from UIDAI, will be accepted as valid process for KYC verification.
-BIFPL can print/download directly, the prospective client’s e-Aadhaar letter from the UIDAI portal or e-KYC procedure as mentioned above shall be adopted, if such a customer knows only her Aadhaar number or if the customer carries only a copy of the e-Aadhaar downloaded from another source.
+(i) ID Proof; (ii) Address Proof and (iii) Proof of Age. (d) The required documents shall be obtained as follows. (i) ID Proof- ID proof shall be mandatorily Aadhaar Card. (ii) Address Proof- Voter ID Card (iii) Proof of Age- Aadhaar Card (e) Proof of Secondary Applicant- Aadhaar Card and Ration Card or Voter ID card. (f) Additional Documents for enrolment- (i) One recent passport size colour photograph of the Primary Applicant and Co-applicant; (ii) Nominee’s KYC (similar to Primary Applicant) along with one passport size colour photograph and (iii) Nomination form for the purpose of Insurance (applicable if other than secondary applicant). (g) As and when implemented by BMFPL, the e-KYC service of Unique Identification Authority of India (UIDAI) shall be accepted as a valid process for KYC verification as the information containing demographic details and photographs made available from UIDAI as a result of e-KYC process is treated as an ‘Officially Valid Document’ and transfer of KYC data, electronically to BMFPL from UIDAI, will be accepted as valid process for KYC verification.
+BMFPL can print/download directly, the prospective client’s e-Aadhaar letter from the UIDAI portal or e-KYC procedure as mentioned above shall be adopted, if such a customer knows only her Aadhaar number or if the customer carries only a copy of the e-Aadhaar downloaded from another source.

-For identification of a SHG / JLG: (i) Copies of the minutes of the meeting of Self Help Group duly signed by the Chairperson of the meeting / Animator and Representative with seal. (ii) The list of members of the group with their name, Father/Husband‘s name, age, address, telephone / mobile number etc with individual member‘s signature against her name in the minutes book. (iii) Certified copy of Resolution taken in the meeting of the SHG authorizing opening of Savings Bank account with a Bank and loan account with BIFPL (specifying the name, type and style of the said accounts to be opened) and also specifying the names of the Branch of Bank and BIFPL, wherein the accounts are to be opened and conferring authority on the persons, who, in accordance with the resolution are to operate the accounts etc. (iv) As part of CDD, each of the members of SHG /JLG will submit her passport size photograph and Aadhaar Card and Ration Card or Voter ID card. (v) As part of the Loan Documents, the members of a SHG / JLG who intend to borrow from BIFPL will execute an Inter se Agreement Form connoting the joint and several liability of each of the members for the Group in respect of the borrowings by the Group and / or its members. (vi) The Animator and Representative in case of a SHG and the Group Leader in case of a JLG will lead the group in maintaining the group activities, ethos / dynamics in operating their savings / borrowing accounts.
+For identification of a SHG / PRAGATI: (i) Copies of the minutes of the meeting of Self Help Group duly signed by the Chairperson of the meeting / Animator and Representative with seal. (ii) The list of members of the group with their name, Father/Husband‘s name, age, address, telephone / mobile number etc with individual member‘s signature against her name in the minutes book. (iii) Certified copy of Resolution taken in the meeting of the SHG authorizing opening of Savings Bank account with a Bank and loan account with BMFPL (specifying the name, type and style of the said accounts to be opened) and also specifying the names of the Branch of Bank and BMFPL, wherein the accounts are to be opened and conferring authority on the persons, who, in accordance with the resolution are to operate the accounts etc. (iv) As part of CDD, each of the members of SHG /PRAGATI will submit her passport size photograph and Aadhaar Card and Ration Card or Voter ID card. (v) As part of the Loan Documents, the members of a SHG / PRAGATI who intend to borrow from BMFPL will execute an Inter se Agreement Form connoting the joint and several liability of each of the members for the Group in respect of the borrowings by the Group and / or its members. (vi) The Animator and Representative in case of a SHG and the Group Leader in case of a PRAGATI will lead the group in maintaining the group activities, ethos / dynamics in operating their savings / borrowing accounts.

-(a) Customers shall be categorised as low, medium and high risk category, based on the assessment and risk perception of BIFPL as per this Policy. (b) Risk categorisation shall be undertaken based on parameters such as customer’s constitution, identity, social / financial status, nature of activity, size of business and their location, sources of funds, level of income / turnover, country of residence / nationality etc. (c) The nature and extent of due diligence will depend on the risk perceived by BIFPL.
+(a) Customers shall be categorised as low, medium and high risk category, based on the assessment and risk perception of BMFPL as per this Policy. (b) Risk categorisation shall be undertaken based on parameters such as customer’s constitution, identity, social / financial status, nature of activity, size of business and their location, sources of funds, level of income / turnover, country of residence / nationality etc. (c) The nature and extent of due diligence will depend on the risk perceived by BMFPL.